2024 Spanish Grand Prix: Race report

 Hamilton took his first podium of the year with a third-place finish.

-Pole-sitter Lando Norris almost pushed second-placed Max Verstappen at the start, allowing fourth-placed George Russell, who had a great start, gained the lead onto the first turn.
+Pole-sitter Lando Norris almost pushed second-placed Max Verstappen off at the start, allowing fourth-placed George Russell, who had a great start, to gain the lead onto the first turn.
 At the back, Fernando Alonso almost ran into the back of Oscar Piastri, which caused Alonso to leave the track and in the run-off area.
 Verstappen overtook Russell for the lead with DRS on lap 3.
 On the same lap, the Ferraris collided with each other, scraping Charles Leclerc's wing endplate, with home hero Carlos Sainz Jr. up to fifth, despite overtaking Leclerc off-track.
 No further action was taken.
-2 laps later, Kevin Magnussen and Yuki Tsunoda battled for position, with Magnussen initially taking the position before Tsunoda took the place back, a few laps then later.
+Two laps later, Kevin Magnussen and Yuki Tsunoda battled for position, with Magnussen initially taking the position before Tsunoda took the place back, a few laps then later.
 Tsunoda, heading to turn 1, was forced off-track by Magnussen, no other further action was taken as well.

 On lap 19, Lewis Hamilton and Sainz made minor contact, the third time that no further action was taken due to the battle.
 Norris, now in 3rd on lap 35, overtook Russell, and in the closing laps, the Ferraris swapped positions, with Leclerc in fifth and Sainz in sixth.
 The race was won by Verstappen, in which was his seventh victory of the season, second would be pole-sitter Norris, with Hamilton taking the final podium place, with his 198th podium.
 This would be Verstappen's and Red Bull's last win until the São Paulo Grand Prix, 11 races later, marking his longest winless streak since 2020.

+As a consequence, Verstappen extended his lead in the World Drivers' Championship to 69 points over Norris, who overtook Charles Leclerc for second place in the standings, by two points.
+In the World Constructors' Championship, the top five remained unchanged, with Red Bull moving to 330 points, extending their lead over Ferrari to 60 points.
+McLaren was 33 points behind Ferrari in third.